Bryan Edwards Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Edwards has averaged 1.3 receiving yards per game in his three career matchups, 22.2 fewer than his over/under for Sunday's game.
+- Edwards' 1.3 receiving yards per game in his three matchups against the Chargers are 22.2 fewer than his over/under for Sunday's game.

 Recent Performances

-- Edwards did not record a catch in last week's game against the Colts.
+- Edwards did not have a catch in last week's game against the Colts.

-- Edwards' three catches (six targets) have netted him 8 yards (2.7 ypg) and one touchdown in his last three games.
+- Edwards' three grabs (on six targets) have netted him 8 yards (2.7 ypg) and one touchdown over his last three games.

 Edwards' Las Vegas Teammates